 Many homeowners prefer to bring live evergreen trees and boughs into their homes as they decorate for the holiday season.
 Although not excessively toxic, chewing on and ingesting pine needles will prove irritating to cats and dogs.
 Sharp needles could, in theory, cause physical damage to intestines.
 Dogs and cats who show an interest in chewing these pine needles should not be allowed to continue to do so.
 Of more concern than ingesting needles is the silly puppy who bites glass ornaments, lights, or wires, the family cat who drinks aspirin water from the tree base, or the kitten who eats tinsel.
 Aspirin poisoning, intestinal obstruction and damage from chewed electrical cords are serious medical concerns for your pets.

 Last but not least, members of the Lilium or Hemerocallis family (Easter lilies, tiger lilies, day lilies, Asiatic lilies etc) cause acute renal failure in cats.
 Exposures as small as simply getting pollen on their head could cause severe poisoning.
 Affected cats initially vomit and become lethargic.
 They later seem to recover from the ailments; however, the disease soon progresses to kidney failure that may not be curable.
 Early treatment is essential, and any exposure should be considered an emergency.
 Use an abundance of caution, and politely decline gifts of lilies if you share your home with a cat.

 We hope each of you keeps your holidays merry, safe and bright!
+If you’d like to read a list of pet-safe plants you can enjoy in your home year-round, check out our blog that details all you need to know.
 From our Longwood Family to yours, happy holidays!